Our body is a whole system of interconnected nerves, tissues, and cells. So, it shouldn’t come as a surprise that one condition can trigger another.

 If you have dry eyes and mouth rheumatoid arthritis, you can take oral medicines.
 These will reduce inflammation and boost tear production.

 Alternatively, opt for topical medication.
-This comes in the form of eye drops and ointments and can provide instant relief from dryness.
+This comes in the form of eye drops and ointments and can provide relief from dryness.

 You can also try eye inserts.
 These are tiny, medicated inserts that slowly release a formula to lubricate the eyes.